 a.
 Term.
 The term of this Agreement shall commence and be effective upon your acceptance of this Agreement, as provided above, and shall continue until you or we terminate this Agreement as permitted herein.
 If you subscribe to Service(s) on a month-to-month basis, either you or we may terminate Service upon 30 days prior notice to the other.
 If you subscribe to a plan with a minimum term commitment (a "Term Plan"), you agree to maintain your Service or Bundled Service for the duration of that Term Plan, including any renewal Terms, if applicable.
 When you select a Term Plan, the monthly rates, minimum term periods, renewal terms, early termination fee (ETF) and other terms of that plan will also apply and become part of this Agreement.
 In the event you change Service or Bundled Service plans, your monthly rate and term commitment may change (depending on the plan you select).
 We reserve the right to terminate the Service (or any part thereof) in the event we cease to offer the Service generally or to your location and in such event, will give you at least thirty (30) days advance notice and any you shall not be required to subscribe for the remainder of a Term Plan, if applicable.

 b.
+Termination of Service with Notice.
+Either you or Verizon may terminate this Agreement without cause by giving notice to the other in accordance with the notice provision set forth in this Agreement.
+Unless otherwise required by applicable law, termination will be effective on the last day of that month’s billing cycle, and you are responsible for all charges incurred through that date.

+c.
 Changes to Service.
 We reserve the right to change the Services (or any part thereof), including but not limited to BDV Service, its features and functionalities, and related Software, Equipment, hardware or services, at any time with or without notice to you.
 If such a change materially and adversely affects your use of the Service, and we cannot reasonably mitigate the impact, then, as your sole and exclusive remedy, you may terminate the Service without further obligation to us.
 We may also suspend or terminate Service if required in our reasonable judgment to curtail abuse or misuse of our Services.

-c.
+d.
 Changes to Bundled Service.
 If you change or discontinue any other service that was provided to you as part of a Bundled Service, we may in our discretion either terminate your Service or continue to provide Service at the then-current rates, terms and conditions applicable, and you agree to pay any new or higher monthly fee that may apply.
 If we elect to terminate your Service under this Section 3(c) then we reserve the right to charge any applicable early termination fees and to bill and collect for all unpaid sums due on Equipment provided or sold to you.

-d.
+e.
 Money Back Guarantee and Equipment Return